 As a child, I was quiet and studious.
 I had a fascination with what was seen and unseen, and the many complex layers of reality.
 Drawing from my mind, my dreams, and my imagination, were just as important as observing the natural world right in front of me, and as my art developed, I found these levels merging to create a style that hopped between the lines of reality and fantasy – capturing the character & soul of a piece as well as creating a pleasing visual.

 I grew up in the English countryside, with illustrators like Beatrix Potter (‘Peter Rabbit’) and Cicely Mary Barker (‘Flower Fairies’) as early inspirations.
 I have since sought out living in places of scenic beauty and historical depth, across various parts of England and Wales, to create the perfect backdrop to my art.

 My path into Illustration comes from my love of books, and storytelling.
-My two favourite subjects at school were English and History, both of which document the lives of people and their experiences.
+My favourite subjects at school were English, History, and Psychology, all of which document the lives of people and their internal and external experiences.
 I would use this knowledge to inspire my art, and often illustrated my academic notes, essays, and any books I was reading.

 Initially, I wasn’t convinced I could make a living out of drawing alone, so I went to study Design & Animation at University, obtaining a First Class Degree in 2008.
 Learning about the subtleties of how things move, and creating my own short films, added a huge new dynamic to my practice.
-In 2013, I finally took the plunge and completed an M.A in Illustration.
-Being at Art School allowed me to connect with a vast array of other artists, and eventually, it became less of an endeavour I kept to myself, and more something to share and develop with others.
+In 2013, I completed an M.A in Creative Media, specialising in Illustration.
+Being at Art School allowed me to connect with an array of other artists, and eventually, it became less of an endeavour I kept to myself, and more something to share and develop with others.
 I formed a student Art Collective, which had several gallery shows, and released a publication of our work.
 Alongside my job in retail, I started to take on commissions and client briefs, and built an awareness of making art professionally.